jpvanhal/cloudsizzle/docs/installation.rst

 Installation guide
 ==================

-This document will guide you to install CloudSizzle in to your system.
+This chapter will guide you to install CloudSizzle in to your system.

 Step 1.
 Install required software